bradyhouse/house/fiddles/angular2/fiddle-0025-TreeComponent/README.markdown

         * On first click, it hides all unchecked nodes
         * Clicking a second time, unhides anything hidden
     * Includes a "Reset" button
-        * Clicking returns the tree
+        * Clicking returns the tree to it's initial state

 Note - Data for this fiddle was generated using [http://www.json-generator.com/](http://www.json-generator.com/).
 The
 recipe: